Fiserv/developer-studio-support/docs/Examples/authorizations.md

-# Authorization
+# Authorizations

+These are pre-settle view of the transactions.
+Authorizations can be approved or declined.
+Approved transactions are generally settled a few days later.
 Look through the following examples on how authorizations can be queried either on a detail level or on a summary level to suit your integration, reporting, reconciliation & product needs.

 ---

-#### List all authorizations for a given day
+#### List Authorizations for a day
 <!-- theme: success -->
 >**POST** `/v1/authorization/search`